solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

-# Bible Study Notes And Q&A
+# Bible Study Notes and Questions
 > Reading notes and questions throughout bible, book by book, chapter by chapter, verse by verse.